 Finally, we would like to put forward our heartfelt thanks to Prof. Dr. Abderrahmane Nitaj from Laboratoire de Mathématiques Nicolas Oresme, Université de Caen Basse Normandie, France for insights, comments, and friendship throughout the process.
-Next, special thanks to Prof. Dr. Daniel J. Bernstein from University of Illinois at Chicago, United States of America who has given his thoughts and efforts throughout versions 1.0 until $1.5\beta.2$ of KAZ-SIGN which lead towards version 1.5 being announced.
+Next, special thanks to Prof. Dr. Daniel J. Bernstein from University of Illinois at Chicago, United States of America who has given his thoughts and efforts throughout versions 1.0 until $1.5\beta.2$ of KAZ-SIGN.
 Today, our participation in this NIST exercise has lead us towards new collaborations.
-We would like to thank discussion opportunities with Kai Chieh Chang (Jay) and the team at Phison Architecture Design Department which triggered discussions that lead towards version 1.6, which resulted in reduced number of steps for KAZ-SIGN key gen, sign and verify algorithms.

 The following are parameters that illustrate KAZ-SIGN for 128-bit security (refer to Table 2).
-That is, $P = \{3, 5, 7, ..., 1087\}$.
+This is an example for j = 128.
+That is, $P = \{3, 5, 7, \dots, 727\}$ .
 In this illustration, we provide a valid KAZ-SIGN signature S. The valid KAZ-SIGN signature will pass all 4 KAZ-SIGN digital signature forgery detection procedure types.